kristofferjalen/mrdigest/README.md

-# mrdigest
+# Mr Digest

-Support repository for mrdigest.com
+This is the support repository for mrdigest.com.

+## Report a bug
+Report a bug by <a href="https://github.com/kristofferjalen/mrdigest/issues">creating an issue</a>.